 Breakdown by sector

-- The fund invests in the 40 most attractive healthcare stocks worldwide.
+- Investments in the 40 most attractive healthcare stocks worldwide.

 - Proprietary investment process: Half-yearly company evaluation and rebalancing.

 - Underweighting of pharma and US stocks against the relevant healthcare indices.

 - Bellevue – healthcare pioneer since 1993 and today one of the biggest independent investors in the sector in Europe.

 - The fund invests in equities.
 Equities are subject to strong price fluctuations and so are also exposed to the risk of price losses.

 - The fund may invest a proportion of its assets in financial instruments that might under certain circumstances have a relatively low level of liquidity, which can in turn affect the fund’s liquidity.

 - The fund invests in foreign currencies, which means a corresponding degree of currency risk against the reference currency.

 - Investing in Emerging Markets entails the additional risk of political and social instability.

 - The fund may engage in derivatives transactions.
 The increased opportunities gained come with an increased risk of losses.